 - Dizziness when standing up

 Dehydration can lead to serious complications and, if it gets severe, can put you in the hospital.
-If you or someone you know appears to be dehydrated, call the doctor.
+If you or someone you know is showing signs of dehydration, call the doctor.

 Dr. Yu’s final piece of advice for norovirus is to remember it is very contagious, and infected individuals should not handle or prepare food even for several days.
-He adds that norovirus is certainly a valid reason to not cook for others and for calling in sick to work.
+He adds that norovirus is certainly a valid reason to not cook for others and for calling in sick to work and stay home.

 “It is a significant nuisance,” Dr. Yu said.
 “If you ever had it, you would remember it because of all the vomiting and diarrhea.”